tompscanlan/vic-persistence-blog/vic-persistance.md

 # Persistent Storage for vSphere Integrated Containers

+Docker has been great for stateless workloads.
+While stateful workloads can run in containers, a limiting factor has been that most methods of providing storage for the state has been limited to the host serving the container.
+That storage becomes inaccessible if the host fails.
+VIC can allow a transparent loss of the host.

 [vSphere Integrated Containers (VIC)](https://www.vmware.com/products/vsphere/integrated-containers.html) is a container solution that leverages the strengths of vSphere.
+While stand-alone docker hosts are great during development, production use calls for a robust infrastructure for managing container workloads.

 Let's dive into some of the the storage concerns with docker containers and see how they are addressed in VIC.

 ## Docker Image Layers

+Container images are different from running containers.
+The images are static artifacts that are built and stored in docker registries for use when running a new container.
+Images are just a set of files that make up the filesystem available to a running container.

-Running containers are composed of layers of filesystem images applied in a stack.
-The layers are created at build-time, and remain unaltered even at run-time.
-While running, changes to the filesystem will be persisted to an extra layer called the container layer.
+Running containers are composed of layers of images applied in a stack  The underlying layers remain unaltered.
+While running, any changes to the filesystem will be persisted to an extra layer called the container layer.
 The container layer is removed when the container is removed.

-For example, this docker file builds on top of the alpine-3.6 image layer.
+Here is an example to illustrate what's going on in image layers.
+This docker file builds on top of the alpine-3.6 image layer.

 ```
 FROM alpine:3.6